anindgupta/Cell-migration-ISBI20/README.md

-# Weakly-spervised mesenchymal cell migration modes prediction %in confocal microscopy images using bayesian deep learning
+# Weakly-spervised mesenchymal cell migration modes prediction using bayesian deep learning

 <p align="justify">
 Cell migration is a complex and heterogeneous phenomenon consisting of many spatially and